steven-halla/casino_hell/README.md

 # FOR BALANCE WE SHOULD PROABLY THINK MORE ON THIS
 # maybe create items to incrase spell chance, spell duratin, and equipment effectiveness
 # This could in fact be bonuses giving to companion items for a 5 spirit-
+# I need to do more types in parameters of my funcs "such as state: 'gamestate'"
 # !!!######################################################################